-The Ohio State University Humanities Institute is an active community forum for exchange among scholars and citizens.
+The Ohio State University Humanities Centers Consortium is an active community forum for exchange among scholars and citizens.
 The institute facilitates emergent research collaborations between humanities faculty and others across the university, and acts as a significant bridge to the city of Columbus, as well as the broader community.

 In the Community

 - Citizenship Politics, a roundtable discussion, featuring Franco Barchiesi, Department of African American and African Studies; Cricket Keating, Department of Women’s, Gender and Sexuality Studies; and Gene Holland and Philip Armstrong, Department of Comparative Studies.

 - What Does it Mean to be Spiritual but not Religious? featuring Linda Mercadante, Straker Chair of Historical Theology, Methodist Theological School in Ohio.
 Moderated by Fred Andrle.

 - Walkscape: Art and Footwork, featuring Robert Livingston, interim director of the Humanities Institute, In conjunction the Columbus Museum of Art exhibition, Carved and Whittled Sculpture: American Folk Art Walking Sticks from the Hills Collection.